Send money to Singapore

 Options for transferring money to Singapore

-- Foreign exchange specialists offer attractive exchange rates compared to the banks
+- FX specialists offer attractive exchange rates compared to the banks

 - Fees are low and some providers might even waive them if your transfer needs meet particular requirements